Hyperparameter Optimization in Machine Learning: Bayesian Optimization

-First, we discuss standard choices to design and fit surrogate models in BO, including Gaussian processes and tree Parzen estimators.
-Then, we focus on AFs, especially on the expected improvement \citep{mockus1978application}.
-One may say that a most classic instantiation of BO consists in modelling the surrogate with a Gaussian process and using as AF the expected improvement.
-This approach is well-suited for the global optimization of smooth multivariate real functions, and it provides an accessible setting to approach BO for hyperparameter optimization.
-Nevertheless, it may not be the most suitable for some HPO problems; thus we discuss limitations along the way.
+Next, we discuss standard choices to design and fit surrogate models in BO, including Gaussian processes and tree Parzen estimators.
+We discuss acquisition functions, focusing on the expected improvement \citep{mockus1978application}.
+A classic instantiation of BO consists in modeling the surrogate with a Gaussian process and using expected improvement as the acquisition function.
+It is well-suited for the global optimization of smooth multivariate real functions, and it provides an accessible setting to implement BO for hyperparameter optimization.

-\subsection{Bayesian linear model}
+\subsection{Bayesian Linear Model}